 If you are still compelled to offer partial credit, keep it simple for yourself and remove SATA questions from your quizzes altogether.

 SATA questions are extremely challenging for all students.
-Students on the Lower Middle School word list and students marked as ESL/Remedial are even more likely to struggle with them.
+Students on the Lower Middle School word list and students marked as Extra Help are even more likely to struggle with them.
 With that in mind, these students will be provided with the definition of the target word on all SATA questions.

-If more than half of a class is on the Lower Middle School word list or if a class is marked ESL/Remedial, the number of SATA questions included on a quiz is defaulted to 0.
+If more than half of a class is on the Lower Middle School word list or if a class is marked Extra Help, the number of SATA questions included on a quiz is defaulted to 0.
 You will need to add these questions in if you'd like them included.